pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

 Access to local variables is slightly slower and the generated code becomes slightly bigger.

+## Declare most frequently used variables last (sccz80)

+sccz80 can optimise access to variables near the top of the stack

 ## Avoid inserting debugging code (sccz80)

 The options `--c-code-in-asm` and `-Cc--gcline` insert extra content into the output assembler.
 Although this can aid understanding the output, it will affect intra-statement redundant code elimination that is performed by the peephole stage.